ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 ## Explicit Conversions

-Explicit conversions are done on purpose, because you, the developer, understand the algorithm and your expectations of the results.
+Explicit conversions are done on purpose because you, the developer, understand the algorithm and your expectations of the results.
 Explicit conversions can be used to balance performance and accuracy.

-You would use explicit conversions when you want an algorithm to be processed using integer types, but you need an accurate calculation to be done with floats or doubles.
+You would use explicit conversions when you want an algorithm to be processed using integer types but you need an accurate calculation to be done with floats or doubles.

-This is typically the case with video and audio codecs, where most calculations are done using integer arithmetic, but extra precision is needed in some places.
+This is typically the case with video and audio codecs (where most calculations are done using integer arithmetic) but extra precision is needed in some places.
 To gain precision, calculations are evaluated using floats or doubles and then **explicitly** converted back to integers.

 Below is an example taken from the [libvpx project](https://github.com/webmproject/libvpx/blob/main/vpx_dsp/add_noise.c#L41).

-It shows a function to generate an image using auto generated noise from a gaussian distribution function.
+It shows a function to generate an image using auto-generated noise from a gaussian distribution function.

 The code is shown for illustration only, do not try to build or run it.
-The relevant BSD license of the libvpx library is appended at the end of this page.
+The relevant BSD license of the libvpx library is appended at the end of this section.

 ```C
 /*